dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

  `memmap > memmap.txt`

-This will add a `memmap.txt` file to the root of your EFI for OpenCore users (You may need to specify the drive location like `fs0:`), you can then proceed to drop it into the r/hackintosh discord and type `$slide [insert link to memmap.txt]`.
+This will add a `memmap.txt` file to the root of your EFI for OpenCore users (You may need to specify the drive location like `fs0:`), you can then proceed to drop it into the r/Hackintosh discord and type `$slide [insert a link to memmap.txt]`.
 Do note that this doesn't always work so so may still need to do this manually.